Hong Kong to host 2022 Gay Games as LGBT acceptance in parts of Asia grows

 Hong Kong, a cosmopolitan former British colony, returned to Chinese rule in 1997 under a "one country, two systems" formula that promises it a high degree of autonomy and freedoms not enjoyed on the mainland.

-While discrimination based on sexual orientation is illegal, gay marriage is not recognised in the territory.
+There is no law against discrimination based on sexual orientation and gay marriage is not recognised in the territory.

 The government did not immediately respond to a request for comment.